 Implementing Zero Trust will require a notable cultural shift within an organization; employees are often resistant to increased security measures, such as MFA and strict access controls, as they are often seen as a hindrance to productivity.
 That being said, it is most important that management educates employees about the importance of Zero Trust and the benefits it provides.

 Striking the right balance between security and productivity is key to all transformations.
 Overly restrictive security measures often, as suspected by resistant employees, hinder productivity, adding a layer of effort to already taxing tasks.
-It’s important to find a balance that ensures security without sacrificing user experience, or else acceptance and adoption of the new system will be mired.
+It’s essential to strike a balance that ensures security without compromising user experience, or the new system's acceptance and adoption will be resisted.

 Note: With regard to user experience, remember that a well-designed Zero Trust implementation should minimize friction for users; user-friendly interfaces, automated processes, and just-in-time access often make a huge difference for employees.

 With a growing threat landscape constantly targeting cloud applications and workspaces, it’s incredibly important that organizations keep up with or, ideally, stay ahead of the curve.
-To do so, they must adopt a proactive approach to security and, by embracing Zero Trust, electronics design teams working in the cloud have a much better chance of protecting their sensitive information and sustaining the long-term success of their business.
+To do so, they must adopt a proactive approach to security.
+By embracing Zero Trust data protection, electronics design teams working in the cloud have a much better chance of securing their sensitive information and sustaining the long-term success of their business.
 It isn’t simple; it isn’t cheap.
 What it is, however, is a surefire sign to consumers, external and internal stakeholders, and governments that your company is secure and ready to continue innovation efforts without a cataclysmic breach that leaves relevant parties at risk.

-Altium 365 is setting the standard for electronics design and data management in the cloud with its native enterprise-grade security features, enhanced Organizational Security Package option, and access to services on AWS GovCloud.
+Altium 365 is setting the standard for electronics design and data management in the cloud with its native enterprise-grade security features, Organizational Security Package, and access to services on AWS GovCloud.
 For more information on designing electronics in the cloud, visit Altium 365 today.